jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

                     [] -> []
                     (x:xs) -> [x]

+-- Non-strict, normal-order reduction, evaluates only as far as `p` if `p` is successful.
 (+++) :: Parser a -> Parser a -> Parser a
 p +++ q = first (p ++ q)